ethereum-optimism/pm/src/sdlc.md

 - For new features, add [acceptance tests](./acceptance-testing/index.md).
 - For smart contracts the specs must clearly define assumptions and invariants as described [above](#specs), and you must have ~100% test coverage.
 - Include any changes to [OPCM](https://devdocs.optimism.io/contracts-bedrock/contributing/opcm.html) and VerifyOPCM.
+- Make sure to give access to and tag @wildmolasses (Ed) from the Developer Advisory Board in any (draft) specs.

 ### Step 3a: Create Superchain Ops tasks (L1 upgrades only)